ThinkBigAnalytics/AoaDemoModels/README.md

 # Adding new Models

+To add a new model, simply use the repo cli tool which helps to create the structure necessary for the given model.
+See [here](#adding-models-based-on-templates).

+    ./cli/repo-cli.py -a

+Note that you should manually add the new model to the [Available Models](#available-models) table above so that you can quickly access it from the main repository page.
+The cli tool will eventually update this as part of the process of adding a new repo.

 The models are all defined under the directory [model_definitions](./model_definitions).
 The directory structure is as follows:

     model_definitions/